Choosing Where to Start

 Which opportunity can show results in two weeks or less?

 Early wins build momentum.
 They prove to you (and anyone watching) that AI actually works in your context.
-They generate the confidence and credibility that sustains longer-term efforts.
+They give you the confidence and credibility to push further.

 Some opportunities show results immediately—you save time on the first instance.
 Others require setup, learning curves, or volume before results become visible.